mitzicubillamontilla/SparseBiplots/README.md

 * `coord_var`: column coordinates matrix (variables).
 * `eigenvalues`: approximated eigenvalues vector.
 * `explvar`: vector containing the proportion of variance explained by the k axis obtained.
-* `n_ceros`: matrix which indicates the number of loadings equal to cero in each axis.
+* `n_ceros`: matrix which indicates the number of loadings equal to cero in each axis (output exclusive just for LASSO and Elastic net penalties)

 ## Example